 Lock Stitch Facility – This feature makes sure that any stitches or patterns you create are securely locked off at the end of the sequence.
 It uses a reverse stitch to prevent the sequence from coming loose.

 Needle Plate- This part of the sewing machine fits over the feed dogs on the bed of your machine.
 It has a hole that the sewing needle comes through.
-Many needle plates have a size guard measurement that make stitching seams much easier and ensures an even seam as well.
+Many needle plates have a size guard measurement that makes stitching seams much easier and ensures an even seam as well.

 Up and Down Needle Function – This feature helps you determine where the needle finishes, either the up or down position.
 This is great for going around corners.
 The sewing needle should always finish in the down position, embedded in the fabric.